,

 You might also like our articles on the cost of duck eggs, a whole chicken, and ostrich eggs.

-Also, according to an AOL study, the cost of eggs is almost $4.95 per dozen in Houston, Texas, while in New York City you will have to pay around $6.50 per dozen.
+Also, according to an AOL study, the cost of white eggs is almost $4.95 per dozen in Houston, Texas, while in New York City you will have to pay around $6.50 per dozen.

 Eggs: short presentation